-Auteur License: After the seemingly unlikely success of this group of characters, Disney now will be eager to support any adaptation of Marvel Comics characters by Marvel Studios with Ant-Man and Doctor Strange promising to be just the beginning of new lucrative new film properties.
+Auteur License: After the seemingly unlikely success of this group of characters, Disney become quite eager to support any adaptation of Marvel Comics characters by Marvel Studios, as made evident by the green-lighting of films like Ant-Man and Doctor Strange which became lucrative new properties in their own right.

 Rocket, Big Time.
 James Gunn has stated several times that Rocket was a big, if not the main, reason he wanted to make this movie.
 In fact when it was confirmed Guardians was a hit, Gunn put a heartfelt thank you letter online and specifically thanks everyone for letting a Raccoon make them a little more human.

 Vin Diesel loved his character, Groot, so much that he would go to promotions and premieres wearing the stilts he wore for the movie and a shirt proclaiming "I Am Groot."